A new Pepsi soda can design omits the words "under God" from the Pledge of Allegiance. See Example( s )

 You’ve received an erroneous email about a “patriotic can” that Pepsi allegedly produced with an edited version of America’s Pledge of Allegiance.
 The truth is, Pepsi never produced such a can.
 In fact, this is a hoax that has been circulating on the Internet for more than six years.
-A patriotic package used in 2001 by Dr Pepper (which is not a part of PepsiCo) was inappropriately linked to Pepsi.
-Thanks for giving us the chance to clarify the situation and please feel free to share this message with anyone else who may have received the erroneous email.
+A patriotic package used in 2001 by

-wording as the summons to arms against Pepsi that had circulated a year earlier but with “Coke” replacing “Pepsi” in the text.
+In February 2003 we began seeing the call to boycott the soda bottler who had omitted “Under God” from its patriotic cans aimed at Coca-Cola.
+It was the same wording as the summons to arms against Pepsi that had circulated a year earlier but with “Coke” replacing “Pepsi” in the text.
 It too was false, as Coca-Cola had had no more to do with the short-lived